State-dependent potentials for the $^1\text{S}_{0}$ and $^3\text{P}_{0}$ clock states of neutral ytterbium atoms: Introduction

 In general, an accurate prediction of the ac polarizabilities from \textit{ab initio} calculations~\cite{mitroy_theory_2010} can be extremely challenging.
-In this work we present experimental measurements of three distinctive points of the ac polarizability for the $\sS{0}-\tP{0}$ clock transition of bosonic $^{174}$Yb atoms: one tune-out wavelength~\cite{leblanc_species-specific_2007,arora_tune-out_2011,herold_precision_2012,holmgren_measurement_2012,cheng:2013}, where the potential for the $\sS{0}$ state vanishes and two magic wavelengths~\cite{porsev_possibility_2004,mitroy_theory_2010,zhang_magic_2021}, where the potential for $\sS{0}$ and $\tP{0}$ is the same [Fig.~\subfigref{fig1}c].
+In this work we present experimental measurements of three distinctive points of the ac polarizability for the $\sS{0}-\tP{0}$ clock transition of bosonic $^{174}$Yb atoms: one tune-out wavelength~\cite{leblanc_species-specific_2007,arora_tune-out_2011,herold_precision_2012,holmgren_measurement_2012,cheng:2013}, where the potential for the $\sS{0}$ state vanishes and two magic wavelengths~\cite{porsev_possibility_2004,mitroy_theory_2010,zhang_magic_2021}, where the potentials for $\sS{0}$ and $\tP{0}$ are identical [Fig.~\subfigref{fig1}c].
 Our work constitutes the first measurement of a tune-out wavelength for the $\sS{0}$ state of \yb{} and complements the currently known magic wavelengths at $759.3\,$nm~\cite{barber:2008} and $397.6\,$nm~\cite{mcgrew:2020}.
-Moreover, we use our experimental results to develop a simple empirical model for the ac polarizability of $\sS{0}$ and $\tP{0}$ to extrapolate the values over a broad range in the visible spectrum.
+Moreover, we use our experimental results to develop a simple empirical model to estimate the $\sS{0}$ and $\tP{0}$ ac polarizabilities over a wide range of visible frequencies.